elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 ```
 The first four are standard arithmetic operators, but I can apply them to other things, as well.
-The last one is used primarily with strings.
+O último é usado principalmente em strings.
 Let me explain how I simplify expressions with a few examples.
 ```
 Say I find the word PLUS between a snoz and a froz.
-I look for a routine
-that tells me how "to add a froz to a snoz", and then I use that routine to
-reduce the expression.
-If I find "a snoz MINUS a froz", I look for a routine
-"to subtract a froz from a snoz".
-To process "a snoz TIMES a froz", I use
-"to multiply a snoz by a froz".
-And to handle "a snoz DIVIDED BY a froz", I
-look for and use the routine "to divide a snoz by a froz".
+I look for a routine that tells me how "to add a froz to a snoz", and then I use that routine to reduce the expression.
+If I find "a snoz MINUS a froz", I look for a routine "to subtract a froz from a snoz".
+To process "a snoz TIMES a froz", I use "to multiply a snoz by a froz".
+And to handle "a snoz DIVIDED BY a froz", I look for and use the routine "to divide a snoz by a froz".

 ```
 I handle the last operator a little differently, since the goal in this case is